Xetibo/ReSet-Doc/sections/result/plugins/monitor.typ

 Another problematic section of the plugin is the drawing area, as this requires separate redraws as well.
 For this redraws are queued for any action taken that changes the appearance within the drawing area.
-Possible actions include, dragging, snapping, change of transform, change of resolution and monitor selection.
+Possible actions include dragging, snapping, change of transform, change of resolution and monitor selection.
 Each of these actions will cause the drawing area to be redrawn in order to show the result of the chosen action.

-The last piece of redraws is the arrangement of the monitors.
+The last piece of redraw is the arrangement of the monitors.
 Each time a user changes either the resolution or the transform of a monitor, this will be reflected on the interface.
 This requires the plugin to calculate a new arrangement for all monitors, as the constellation of monitors should not change simply because the user changed the resolution of a single monitor.
 As an example, consider a situation with three monitors aligned in a row.
-When the user changes the resolution or transform of either the first or the second monitor, the monitors to the right would need to be moved either towards or away from the changed monitor.
+When the user changes the resolution or transforms either the first or the second monitor, the monitors to the right would need to be moved either towards or away from the changed monitor.
 In @monitor-resize the example is visualized.